 Think of Colon as the gateway to the Panama Canal.
 There you’ll be able to view the canal and marvel at the Gatun locks from land and enjoy a number of activities on and around Gatun Lake, including kayaking, eco cruises, and a visit to a historic fort.

 Shopaholics will also be happy to learn that Colon is the world’s second-largest duty-free port, so if you’re thinking of doing some shopping while on vacation, this is the place to do it.
+You can also explore nearby restaurants serving authentic Panamanian food.

 The Panama Canal